 Since its creation in 1961, the Roslyn Landmark Society has been at the forefront of the preservation movement on Long Island.
 Our mission is to preserve and promote the rich history and historical resources in the Village of Roslyn and the surrounding community.

 Today, with an ever-growing membership, the Roslyn Landmark Society has begun restoration of the historic Roslyn Grist Mill , offers educational programs and operates the Van Nostrand-Starkins House (circa 1680).

 Tucked away in a valley on Long Island's North Shore, Roslyn NY is a nationally recognized landmark preservation success story.
 Thanks to the hard-work and dedication of countless members, volunteers, and elected officials, the 340 year-old village is not only a showcase of historic American architecture, it is a vibrant community illustrating the economic benefits of good preservation policies.

 Upon surveying the town today, it is difficult to realize that this was not always the case.
 In the mid-20th century, Roslyn found itself under attack from insensitive developers, planners and zoning boards.
-Due to the efforts of Roger and Peggy Gerry, however, in the 1960s the Board of Supervisors for the Town of North Hempstead designated Roslyn as a village worthy of preservation.
-In 1962, recognizing the need for a non-profit to oversee local preservation efforts, the Gerrys established the Roslyn Landmark Society.
+Due to the efforts of Dr. Roger and Peggy Gerry, however, in the 1960's the Board of Supervisors for the Town of North Hempstead designated Roslyn as a village worthy of preservation.
+In 1961, recognizing the need for a non-profit to oversee local preservation efforts, the Gerrys established the Roslyn Landmark Society.
 Today, the Society is committed to the preservation of our village and the surrounding area.